 (Insert the amount of or method for determining the fee, if any, payable to the Construction Manager following a termination for the Owner’s convenience.)

-« »
+« An amount equal to reasonable overhead and profit on Work not yet executed. »

 § 13.3 Suspension